 - Annual member meeting held in Charleston, SC; membership reaches 700.

-- Seven cyclists ride entire East Coast Greenway from Calais, ME to Key West, FL in 55 days.
+- Seven cyclists ride entire East Coast Greenway from Calais, ME to Key West, FL in 55 days, becoming our first End-to-Enders.
 They raise $75,000 for East Coast Greenway Alliance.

 - Annual members meeting held in Jersey City, NJ.

 - Four new greenways totaling 11.8 miles designated.